Index of Images, Part XI: Barbara F. McManus

 sardonyx cameo of Nero and Claudia Octavia; Greco-Roman, from the Fayum in Egypt

-The cameo may have been made to commemorate the marriage to Nero to Octavia, daughter of the emperor Claudius, in 53 CE.
+The cameo may have been made to commemorate the marriage of Nero to Octavia, daughter of the emperor Claudius, in 53 CE.
 It depicts a youthful Nero with his new bride; note the well-defined straps of Octavia's stola, mark of the married woman.

 Boston, Museum of Fine Arts.
 Credits: Barbara McManus, 2002